Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 - The `dev` branch will be the integration branch where feature branches are merged after testing
 - Each group member will create feature-specific branches based on assigned components (e.g. `feature/operation-access`).
 This structure helps reduce merge conflicts and allows us to work on the project simultaneously.

-We chose to use feature branching within dev branches as we believe it aligns better with the requirements of our clients needs and means that devs in the team can jump between features as necessary without interupting the workflowm of the project.
+We chose *feature branching* within the `dev` branch as we believe it aligns better with the requirements of our clients needs, and means that developerss in the team can jump between features as necessary without interupting the workflow of the project.

 > Identify any version control policies (e.g., commit message conventions, review/approval process before merging).

 All changes will undergo a peer review before merging.
 This can be done via a `pull request` that must be approved by at least two other group members before merging into `dev` or `main`.

-We will follow consistent commit message convention:
+We will also follow consistent commit message convention:
 - What was changed
 - Why it was changed
 - Any remaining issues/future improvements

+Good commit messages are important for maintaining a clear and understandable project history, and will allow us (or other developers) to quickly see what changes were made and why.

 ---